stefangolas/PyLynx/README.md

 # PyLynx

 ## About
 PyLynx is a command-level Python interface to the Lynx liquid-handling robot by Dynamic Devices.
-PyLynx works by using the TCP/IP interface to the Lynx to communicate with a universal method.
+PyLynx works using the TCP/IP interface to the Lynx to communicate with a universal method.

 ## Example Code